 Applications are accepted for admission for all three terms (fall, spring, and summer), but admission deadlines must be met.
 The admissions process has been designed to conduct a holistic review of likely success in the program.
 Decisions are based on academic and professional background.
-See the program's website for current dates and information regarding selection of students. (https://epd.wisc.edu/online-degree/power-conversion-and-power-controls-certificate/? ga=1.90871258.1391686154.1484336426#/admission)
+See the program's website for current dates and information regarding selection of students (https://interpro.wisc.edu/online-degrees/power-conversion-and-control-certificate/).